4 Tips to Help You Hear Better in a Restaurant

 If you are using a hearing aid, be sure to wear it when dining out.
 It will help you filter out the speech sounds from sounds in the environment for hearing better in a restaurant.
 Depending on its settings, you may be able to hear better either with your back facing the noise or your back away from the noise and against a wall for instance.

 How Lexie hearing aids can help in a restaurant setting

-Improving your ability to hear in noisy settings, is hearing the Lexie way.
-Lexie hearing aids offer more choices when faced with noisy environments.
-It is designed to improve your ability to follow the conversation, whilst reducing unwanted noise from the environment.
-Lexie hearing aids offer the user complete independence and control of their hearing experience.
-The hearing aids have a selection of hearing programs for different environments, which are completely customizable on the Lexie App designed for smartphones.
+The hearing aids have a selection of hearing programs for different environments, which are completely customizable on the Lexie app.
 You can increase the volume, sound quality, and comfort changes to your hearing aid all from the convenience of your smartphone, wherever you are.

 Selecting hearing loss-friendly restaurants is a process that goes along with adjusting to hearing loss.
 Accepting the changes to be made to improve your hearing experience may be difficult, so take breaks from the noise if it is too much for you and be patient with yourself.
 Remember the essence of your dining out experience – good food with great company.